traitecoevo/austraits/README.md

-We highly recommend taking a look at our [Getting Started tutorial](https://traitecoevo.github.io/austraits/) on our website before jumping into the `austraits` R packkage!
+We highly recommend taking a look at our [Getting Started tutorial](https://traitecoevo.github.io/austraits/) on our website before jumping into the `austraits` R package!

 If you prefer to view this vignette in R, we recommend installing the package with `build_vignettes = TRUE`.